Alcohol Consumption can also Act as a Stressor

 GABA and Glutamate

-Studies have shown that both acute and chronic alcohol consumption can increase GABAergic transmission and alter GABA synapses in the central amygdala.
+Studies have shown that alcohol consumption can increase GABAergic transmission and alter GABA synapses in the central amygdala.

 Acute alcohol intake can enhance inhibitory neurotransmission through GABAa receptors, which are found in 40% of the synapses in the brain.
 This leads to an overall increased functional connectivity in the brain.
 Over time, however, the brain will try to restore balance.
-Chronic alcohol intake may change the GABAa receptors, leading to reduced GABA receptor function.
+Frequent alcohol intake may change the GABAa receptors, leading to reduced GABA receptor function.
 The altered GABA receptor function may be related to alcohol sensitivity, tolerance, and dependence.
-While short-term alcohol intake increases the brain’s functional connectivity, the functional connectivity is lowered in chronic alcohol consumption.
+While short-term alcohol intake increases the brain’s functional connectivity, the functional connectivity is lowered with habitual alcohol consumption.

 1. Ara, I., & Bano, S. (2015).
 Serotonergic activity and hypothalamic-pituitary-adrenal axis response in alcohol administered and subsequently withdrawn rats.
 Pak.
 J. Pharm.
 Sci, 28(4), 1259-1265.